Every item on this page was chosen by The Fed & Fit team. The site may earn a commission on some products (read more here).

 You’ve got your ingredients, and now it’s time to get to baking!
 Here’s how you’ll bring this classic pumpkin loaf together:

-- Make the batter – combine all of the wet ingredients in a large bowl and mix.
-Once mixed, add the sugars, baking powder, spices, salt and all purpose flour to the bowl, and mix just until the batter is smooth.
+Step 3: Once the wet ingredients are mixed, add the sugars, baking powder, spices, salt and all purpose flour to the bowl, and mix just until the batter is smooth.
 If adding any flavor mix-ins, stir them in.

 To make sure that your bread turns out perfectly, follow these tips and tricks straight from the baking queen (Brittany) herself: